AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/rich-text-editor.md

 ![RTE full screen button](/help/sites-cloud/authoring/assets/editing-full-screen.png)

 Full screen mode displays all the configured options that you can use for authoring.
-The availability of options [depends on the configuration](/help/sites-administering/rich-text-editor.md).
+The availability of options depends on the configuration. <!--Full screen mode displays all the configured options that you can use for authoring.
+The availability of options [depends on the configuration](/help/sites-administering/rich-text-editor.md).-->

 ![RTE in full screen mode](/help/sites-cloud/authoring/assets/rte-full-screen.png)